-To visit the AOS or high altitude site (5,000 m), a Visitor Coordinator will drive you in an EPO vehicle, as a 4×4 vehicle equipped with an anti-roll bar is mandatory and drivers must be certified to drive at high altitude.
+To travel from the ALMA camp or OSF (2,900 m) to the high altitude site (AOS, 5,000 m), a Visitor Coordinator will drive you in an EPO vehicle, as a 4×4 vehicle equipped with an anti-roll bar is mandatory and drivers must be certified to drive at high altitude.
 The trip takes about 40 minutes.

 Upon arrival at the ALMA site, media visitor(s) will be shown a safety video explaining the rules and procedures that must be followed.
 Media visitor(s) will be accompanied at all times by a Visitor Coordinator who will serve as a liaison to the astronomers/engineers and obtain access to the facilities.
 Visitors must follow the Visitor Coordinator’s instructions while at the site.